Silesian Military District: District history

 In the early 1960s the armed forces were divided into the Army Operational and territorial defense.
 On the basis of the operational units of the Silesian Military District, the Second Army was formed in the event that a war broke out, and the army was included in the Polish Front.
 This was in accordance with the United Armed Forces of the Warsaw Pact.
 In July 1968, the 2nd Army was reformed from the district's troops for the purpose of participation in Operation Danube.
 The army, commanded by general Florian Siwicki, was disbanded in November 1968.
 The army consisted of 30,000 soldiers, 7,000 transport vehicles, 750 tanks, and 592 APCs.

-In November 1973 the District began contributing soldiers to the composition of UN interim Force, supervising the truce in the Middle East.
+In November 1973 the District began contributing soldiers to United Nations Emergency Force II, supervising the Egyptian-Israeli truce.
 Since then, they have been used in a variety of tasks throughout the world, such as in Egypt, Syria, Namibia Western Sahara, Cambodia Iran, Iraq and countries of the former Yugoslavia.
 District officers have performed as United Nations military observers since 1953.
-In the years 1953-1957 and from 1973, SCO officers were involved in the International Control Commission in (Vietnam, Laos, Cambodia).
+In the years 1953–1957 and from 1973, SCO officers were involved in the International Control Commission in (Vietnam, Laos, Cambodia).

-As a result of further administrative division in 1975, Silesian Military District expanded to have 13 provinces within its radius of control, adding the following provinces; Czestochowa, Jelenia Gora, Walbrzych, Legnica, Leszno, Kalisz Voivodeship, Sieradz, and Gorzow.
+As a result of further administrative division in 1975, the Silesian Military District expanded to have 13 provinces within its radius of control, adding the following provinces; Częstochowa, Jelenia Góra, Wałbrzych, Legnica, Leszno, Kalisz Voivodeship, Sieradz, and Gorzów.

 The 1990s were a period of restructuring for the Polish Army.
 The subordination of the District meant that there were 5 divisions, which developed a number of support units, with the total number of troops reaching approximately 100,000.
-In 1993, in connection with the establishment of the Cracow Military District, the Silesian Military District had the Katowice and Czestochowa provinces removed, leaving a total of 11 provinces under its jurisdiction.
+In 1993, in connection with the establishment of the Kraków Military District, the Silesian Military District had the Katowice and Częstochowa provinces removed, leaving a total of 11 provinces under its jurisdiction.

-Since 1998 the Silesian Military District has covered 9 provinces: Lubuskie, Silesian, Opole, Silesian, Lesser, Subcarpathian, Lublin, Świętokrzyskie, and Lodz.
+Since 1998 the Silesian Military District has covered 9 provinces: Lubusz, Lower Silesian, Opole, Silesian, Lesser, Subcarpathian, Lublin, Świętokrzyskie, and Łódź.
 SCO is one of the two existing military districts, and its area covers close to 143,000 km2 of the country and has a population of around 21 million citizens.